improveTheWorld/DataFlow.NET/docs/DataFlow-Data-Reading-Infrastructure.md

 ## 8. Known Limitations

 **CSV**:
-  - **`CsvSchemaInferenceWarning` is not yet implemented.** .(no emission occurs today).
+  - **`CsvSchemaInferenceWarning` is not yet implemented.** (no emission occurs today).
   - Column indices are not included in error records (only line and record numbers).
-  - Type inference is limited to a fixed primitive set t and uses current culture Parse methods;there is no culture-override hook.
+  - Type inference is limited to a fixed primitive set and uses current culture Parse methods; there is no culture-override hook.
 Use `FieldTypeInference.Custom` for custom parsing.
   -  Raw record capture (`CaptureRawRecord`) increases allocations; prefer `RawRecordObserver` for streaming audit pipelines.
   -  `MaxRawRecordLength` counts raw character length including quotes and line terminators; if you normalize newlines post-parse the measured length may appear larger than the final stored representation.
 **JSON**: